 With some speakers, you can program your speaker to ask for additional authentication whenever anyone wants to access your secure information.

 For example, you can use a fingerprint scanner.
 With this mechanism, you kick off others who have been using your username and password.

 It also helps you to keep off anyone who knows you well and can easily guess your logins.

-At the same time, remember that some individuals who have access to your tablet and phones can retrieve information from them.
+At the same time, remember that some individuals who have access to your tablet and phone can retrieve information from them.
 This way, they can have access to your username and password.
-Considering that, you will need this additional security measure to take care of this.
+Considering that you will need this additional security measure to take care of this.

 4. Turn Off Bluetooth Visibility